mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 # Self-Attention

-At this stage, the text is represented by a matrix
+At this stage, the text is represented by a matrix:

 $$
 H =